Ryan Inniss: Charlton Athletic

+Forest Green Rovers

+On 16 June 2023, Inniss joined recently-relegated League Two club Forest Green Rovers, where manager Duncan Ferguson said "he's the type of player and profile I feel we need".
+Inniss suffered a suffered a stress fracture in October and was sidelined for 12 weeks.
+On 6 January, he was sent off after giving away a stoppage-time penalty in a 2–2 draw at Salford City.
+On 24 February, he was sent off for a late foul on Connor Jennings in a 1–0 win over Tranmere Rovers at The New Lawn.
+He played 38 games in the 2023–24 campaign despite injury and suspensions as the club were relegated back into non-League football.

+Rovers were top of the National League when Inniss was sent off against Woking on 26 October, which ended in a 1–1 draw and saw them drop to second place.
+He was named as the club's Player of the Month for January after scoring two goals and providing one assist.
+He scored six goals in 47 appearances during the 2024–25 campaign, including the opening goal of the play-off semi-final defeat to Southend United.

 International career

 Inniss has represented England at under-16 and under-17 level, scoring the winning goal in England U16's 2–1 Victory Shield win over Scotland U16 in 2011.
 He is also eligible to represent Trinidad and Tobago at international level, through his Trinidadian-born father.

 Style of play

 A vocal player, Cheltenham Town centre-back partner Steve Elliott described him as "a typical modern-day centre-half: tall, athletic and aggressive".
 He has struggled with various injuries throughout his career.

 Personal life

 Inniss had a troubled childhood, as his mother's drug dependency and his father's imprisonment left him to raise his two younger siblings as a teenager.
 He has three police cautions: one for a public order offence in 2011, one for common assault in August 2015 and one for being drunk and disorderly and resisting a police constable in March 2015.
 On 9 September 2016, Inniss pleaded guilty to assault following an incident in a bar four months earlier; he was sentenced to 14 weeks in prison.
 He was released three days later after successfully appealing his sentence, which was suspended for 18 months; he was also handed 240 hours unpaid work, a £300 fine, and ordered to take part in a 20-day alcohol rehabilitation course.